A. J. Green (basketball): Recruiting

 Green was a consensus four-star recruit and was considered the No. 78 player in the 2018 class by ESPN.
 On August 11, 2017, he committed to play college basketball for Northern Iowa, where his father was a member of the coaching staff.
 Green became the highest-rated player to ever commit to Northern Iowa and the program's first four-star recruit.
-He chose the Panthers over offers from Iowa State, Minnesota and Nebraska, among other major programs.
+He chose the Panthers over Power 5 offers from Clemson, Iowa State, Minnesota, Nebraska and Virginia.

 College career

 As a freshman, Green averaged 15 points per game.
 However, he struggled with turnovers, with 77 assists to 94 turnovers.
 Green was named Missouri Valley Conference Freshman of the Year, becoming the first Northern Iowa player to receive the honor since Seth Tuttle in 2012, as well as Third Team All-MVC.
 On January 4, 2020, Green scored a career-high 35 points in a 69–64 win over Bradley.
 He had 34 points on February 8, in a 83–73 win over Drake.
-On February 12, Green scored 27 points in a 71–63 win over Illinois State and surpassed the 1,000 point threshold.
+On February 12, Green scored 27 points in a 71–63 win over Illinois State and surpassed the 1,000-point threshold.
 At the conclusion of the regular season, Green was named MVC Player of the Year.
 He averaged 19.7 points and 3.0 assists per game as a sophomore.
 Following the season, Green declared for the 2020 NBA draft.
 However, on July 30, 2020, he withdrew from the draft and decided to return to Northern Iowa for his junior season.

 On December 13, 2020, Panthers head coach Ben Jacobson announced that Green would undergo hip surgery and miss the remainder of the 2020–21 season.
 He only appeared in 3 games, averaging 22.3 points, 5.7 rebounds and 2.7 assists per game.
 The following season, Green returned and averaged 18.8 points, 3.7 rebounds, and 2.5 assists per game, culminating in his second selection as MVC Player of the Year.
 On April 20, 2022, Green entered the transfer portal while also declaring for the 2022 NBA draft and maintaining his college eligibility.
 However, on June 1, 2022, he announced he would remain in the draft and forego his remaining eligibility.